A mineral exploration company focused on the next Canadian gold discovery

 Chief Executive Officer

 Thomas Obradovich is a graduate of the Haileybury School of Mines in Mining Technology and Advanced Field Geophysics.
-He has a wide range of experience in mining exploration, development and financing.
-Over a career of forty-two years, he cofounded Canadian Royalties Inc., which discovered and developed the Raglan South Nickel Belt.
-He then acquired most of the Matachewan Gold Camp and through a reverse takeover of Young-Davidson Mines upgraded and doubled the resource which was subsequently acquired by Northgate Minerals in 2005.
-The project is currently in production producing over 200,000 oz Au per year for Alamos Gold Inc. He was one of the founders of Aurelian Resources Inc. which discovered the Fruta Del Norte gold deposit in Ecuador and was subsequently acquired by Kinross Gold Corporation for Cdn $1.2 billion dollars.
-The project was eventually put into production by Lundin Gold and is one of lowest cost gold producers in the world, producing in excess of 450,000 oz Au annually
+Thomas has a wide range of experience in mining exploration, development and financing.
+Over a career of forty-five years, he co-founded Canadian Royalties Inc., which discovered and developed the Raglan South Nickel Belt.
+Thomas then acquired most of the Matachewan Gold Camp and through a reverse takeover of Young-Davidson Mines upgraded and doubled the resource which was subsequently acquired by Northgate Minerals in 2005.
+The project is currently in production producing over 200,000 oz Au per year for Alamos Gold Inc. Thomas was one of the founders of Aurelian Resources Inc. which discovered the Fruta Del Norte gold deposit in Ecuador and was subsequently acquired by Kinross Gold Corporation for C$1.2 billion dollars.
+The project was eventually put into production by Lundin Gold and is one of lowest cost gold producers in the world, producing in excess of 450,000 oz Au annually.
+Thomas was also the lead Director of Dalradian Resources, which discovered the largest undeveloped gold deposit in Europe.
+He headed the committee that sold the project to Orion Mine Finance.

 Graham Warren